Trolls are cyberbullies who often use sophisticated tech skills to slander your character.

 Portrait of a sophisticated troll

 Sophisticated trolls will often try to engage you with flattering feedback and bogus personal information designed to win your sympathy and establish trust.
-At first, they may ask innocent sounding questions.
+At first, they may ask innocent-sounding questions.
 Then, when your guard is down, they’ll hit you with provocative, even libelous comments.

 They won’t respond directly to any questions you may ask them.
 Instead, they talk around an issue, making it impossible to pin them down.
 In addition, trolls often use fake web addresses and fictitious online identities that lead nowhere.